Our partner, Cigna, offers newcomers peace of mind. Get a free quote!

 If you go to any of Toronto’s neighborhoods based around a specific culture you can find local supermarkets, butchers and fresh food and veg stores that cater towards that particular community or ethnicity – and the prices are typically low.

-For your catch-all weekly shop, there are a few main options that will cater for almost all your needs.
+For your catch-all weekly shop, there are a few main options that will cater to almost all your needs.
 Conveniently, supermarkets in Toronto can now sell alcohol, a practice that was restricted to state-owned stores until 2015.

-Farmer’s markets in Toronto tend to be seasonal and close for the winter months, so when you find one near you be sure to check out when they open and close for the year.
+Farmer’s markets in Toronto tend to be seasonal and close for the winter months, so when you find one near you, be sure to check out when they open and close for the year.

 Loblaws: Considered to be the more expensive of the large-scale supermarkets, Loblaws may cost a little more than the others but not prohibitively so, and the quality of the fresh foods matches the higher prices.
 You’ll be able to find all the groceries you would expect at a large chain, as well as an in-store butchery, fishmonger, bakery and a hot food counter at its outlets.